SigmaSavage/pdf-template-engine/README.md

 - Lets users choose a saved template.
 - Renders a form based on the template fields.
+- Shows a live pdf.js canvas preview with an interactive overlay.
+- Highlights fields when hovering data rows and selects the first matching field on click.
+- Allows move/resize and per-field styling from the preview.
+- Saves layout/style changes back to the current template or as a new template.
-- Uses the core engine to generate a filled PDF.
+- Uses the core engine to generate a filled PDF that matches the preview.
-- Shows a live preview of the generated PDF in-browser.

 ### Template Library